🌐 Nashville, Tennessee

 Covering Criminal Justice in Nashville

-Samantha will focus on identifying underlying trends and critical deficiencies in the criminal justice system in the region.
-She will explore and report on issues that can dramatically affect people’s lives — like bail bonds, ICE detention policies, or jail fees — but are rarely reported with depth.
+Samantha focuses on identifying underlying trends and critical deficiencies in the criminal justice system in the region.
+She explores and reports on issues that can dramatically affect people’s lives — like bail bonds, ICE detention policies, or jail fees — but are rarely reported with depth.
 Some big stories may include: two recent high profile police shootings; the development of a new community oversight board for police; our local school district’s attempt to reduce the school-to-prison pipeline using restorative justice; Nashville’s anomaly of experiencing very low unemployment but high rates of crime; and the impact of North Nashville having the highest rate of incarceration in the country.
-Samantha will be expected to work in both text and audio.
-She will receive mentoring from an award-winning news team with extensive experience in every facet of journalism, including breaking news, audio storytelling, radio and web writing, ethics and social media reporting.
+Samantha works in both text and audio.
+She’ll be mentored by an award-winning news team with extensive experience in every facet of journalism, including breaking news, audio storytelling, radio and web writing, ethics and social media reporting.
 WPLN has a long history of excellence in training young reporters.